-Member of the Poplar family, cottonwood trees are amongst the tallest hardwood trees that are commonly found all across North America and Europe as well as in many different regions of Asia.
-With a giant trunk and branches laden with brightly colored leaves, the thick foliage of these trees forms a dense canopy that spreads into an open crown.
-Cottonwoods trees play a very important role in maintaining the harmony and balance in natural wildlife and are a familiar sight along rivers, lakes, and streams.
+Cottonwood trees play an important role in maintaining the harmony and balance in natural wildlife and are a familiar sight along rivers, lakes and streams.
 They are also a dominant feature in forests where they provide food and shelter for the animals and birds.

 Cottonwoods trees have distinct male and female species and the ability to produce seeds is limited to the females only.
-They produce vibrant red flowers that gradually transform into fluffy seeds with a cotton-like covering.
-Cottonwoods need proper exposure to sunlight and a humid environment in order to thrive and flourish.
 They prefer sandy or silty soil but grow equally well in many other soil conditions except heavy clay.
-These trees are hardy from zone 2 to 9 and are a common sight in New York, occurring all the way to Minnesota and areas near the Gulf of Mexico.

 Cottonwood’s Place in History

-During the tough years living in wild prairie plains where trees were a rarity, Native Americans derived great benefits from the cottonwood trees that would grow in the harsh conditions nonetheless.
-From the roots and trunks to the leaves and fruits, the locals used different parts of these trees for various purposes to satisfy different needs.
-The roots served as a food source for both, animals and humans whereas the bark was used as food for horses and for making medicinal mixtures for the tribesmen.
-Dugout canoes were produced from the trunks while the trees themselves doubled as landmarks and trail markers for the natives and travelers alike.
+The roots served as a food source for both animals and humans, whereas the bark was used as food for horses and for making medicinal mixtures.
+Dugout canoes were produced from the trunks while the trees themselves doubled as landmarks and trail markers.

-Cottonwoods can be found in three different types.
-Although some characteristics such as high growth are common across all the varieties, they differ in other ways that include the color of leaves, soil preferences and so on.
-Read on to learn more.
+Cottonwoods can be found in three main categories.
+Although some characteristics, such as high growth are common across all varieties, they differ in other ways that include the color of leaves and soil preferences.

-The eastern cottonwood is without a doubt, one of the largest hardwood trees found in North America.
-It is a riparian zone tree which means it is mostly found in areas that form the interface between land and water bodies such as rivers or streams.
+The eastern cottonwood is a riparian zone tree found mainly in areas that form the interface between land and water, such as on the banks of rivers and streams.

-The species is called ‘deltoides’ due to the triangular-shaped leaves that resemble the Greek alphabet, delta.
-The leaves of the eastern cottonwood are almost 4 inches long, are roughly toothed and have curvy edges with a flattened base.
+The species is called ‘deltoides’ due to the triangular-shaped leaves that resemble the Greek alphabet letter, delta.
+The leaves measure almost four inches long, are rough-toothed and have curvy edges with a flattened base.